These feet were made for walking...

 Ill fitting shoes and boots can lead to all sorts of problems, such as blisters, bruised nails, corns and foot pain.
 If you suffer with any of the above, make an appointment with your local Podiatrist to get things checked over.
 We're always happy to help and advise.

-Why not find out how we can help you get out and about pain free today?
+If National Walking Month has inspired you to get out for a walk, why not find out how we can help you get out and about pain free today?